pstackebrandt/BlazorCookbookApp/docs/Git-Workflow-For-Deployment.md

 ---

-## ✅ **READY TO EXECUTE**
+## ✅ **COMPLETED SUCCESSFULLY**

-The Git workflow is planned and ready to execute.
-All commands are tested and safe for your current repository state.
+The Git workflow has been executed successfully.
+The `feature/overview-optimization` branch has been merged to dev and main, and you are now on the `feature/deployment-preparation` branch ready for deployment tasks.

+### **Next Steps:**
+1. Delete the merged branch using the commands provided above
+2. Proceed with deployment preparation tasks (T14.1 - T14.6)